 We take so many meeting notes, it’s easy to imagine how action items can get lost among them.

-A second option is to literally highlight (or underline, star, etc) any action item in-line in your notes.
+Or another option is to literally highlight (or underline, star, etc) any action item in-line in your notes.
 For longer meetings, this helps leave action items in the context of the rest of the meeting note, but still draws extra attention to work that needs to be done.

 Some meeting management software such as Fellow provide built-in templates with designated areas for meeting tasks and next steps.
 These templates help with meeting preparation and make it easy to both stay on task and follow up with the meeting action list after the meeting is over.